akiryk/buzzyjackson/README.md

    The menu items should be books, blog, news, bio/contact
 6. Go to settings > reading and set front page to "static" Make front page "home page", the page set to Home Main template.
+7. Make book pages.
+Use Book Main as the teamplate.
 7. In book pages, move Featured Image up.
 8. Go to Appearance > Widgets to customize "sidebar"